lidaof/modbedtools/README.md

   -h, --help            show this help message and exit -b [{C,A,c,a}], --base [{C,A,c,a}]
-                        modification base, case in-sensitive, C/c are same. (default: C) -c CUTOFF, --cutoff CUTOFF
+                        modification base, case in-sensitive, C/c are same. (default: C) -g, --cpg             output for both C/G bases in CpG, only applys when base is C -c CUTOFF, --cutoff CUTOFF
                         methylation cutoff, >= cutoff as methylated. default: 0.5 -o OUTPUT, --output OUTPUT